Below are some user hints. For resource documentation click here.

 Video tutorial sessions 12, 13 and 10 demonstrate some SNP retrievals.

-Standard retrievals use Sanger1 (SNPs, 57+ million locations, 17 inbred strains).
-Sanger2 is used for indels and SVs (see variation type below).
-For rs numbers and other exact locations all of the major data sets are searched.
+Standard retrievals use Sanger1 (SNPs, 56+ million locations, 19 inbred strains) except for queries on rs numbers and other exact locations in which case all the larger data SNP sets are searched.
+For indels and SVs see below.

 Navigation: Retrievals are specified using a step-by-step web interface.
 For best results proceed forward through the steps to the end where a result is produced.
 At this point you can click on "Refine your query" if necessary to go around again and make adjustments, or to begin a new query.
 Try to avoid using your browser's Reload or Back buttons.